-Use our Land Record Search to search for and purchase land records (titles, instruments and surveys) online.
+Use our Land Record Search to search for and buy land records.
+This includes records of titles (previously called certificates of title or computer registers), survey plans and other instruments.

 Access Land Record Search